-Comprised of three Farm to Market roads—FM 335, FM 336, and FM 337—the Twisted Sisters Motorcycle Route is one of the most challenging motorcycle loops in the state.
-It also happens to be one of the nicest drives in Texas.
-Northwest of San Antonio, the Twisted Sisters cuts through the heart of the Hill Country.
+Comprised of three Farm to Market roads—FM 335, FM 336, and FM 337—the Twisted Sisters Motorcycle Route is known the most challenging motorcycle loop in the state.
+And, it also happens to be one of the nicest drives in Texas.
+Located northwest of San Antonio, the Twisted Sisters cuts through the heart of the Hill Country.
 Expect gentle, rolling hills, lush live oaks, and limestone outcroppings.

 But for motorcyclists, the road can also be dangerous—a sign off of FM 336 warns that 10 bikers have lost their lives on the Twisted Sisters since 2006.
 However, for experienced motorcycle enthusiasts, the twists, turns, and occasionally bumpy pavement of the famed loop are a delight to experience.

 The Twisted Sisters ends and begins in the same place: Leakey, Texas, population 555.
 After the Twisted Sisters, consider relaxing by the banks of the Frio River, lined with bald cypress trees that turn a gorgeous shade of umber in the fall.